cmichi/ulm-opening-hours/README.md

 # ToDo

- * Show time!
- * Dynamically add/delete facilities due to changing time
- * Box with checkboxes for interactive category filtering
+ * Create custom box for interactive category filtering
  * Markers in green, locations which close in < 15 min yellow
- * Correct labeling, e.g. *Supermarket (19)*
+ * Make time editable
+ * Remove need for external data.json, instead parse *.xml on startup

+ * (What if we restart server?
+What happens to existing clients?
+Include a timeout within clientside JS which greys the website out if no reaction for 5 min)
  * (List open facilities near me?)

-# Possible Bugs

- * Category checkboxes must be adapted, categories vanish in the evening!

 # Getting started